 Our executive compensation program is designed to encourage our executive officers to think and act like our stockholders.
-The structure of our NEOs' compensation arrangements and incentive compensation programs are designed to encourage and reward the following:
+As an internally managed BDC, we aim to incentivize our executive officers to maintain the Company's financial well-being and avoid an inappropriate focus on short-term profits that could jeopardize the Company's long-term performance.
+The structure of our executive compensation arrangements and incentive compensation programs are designed to encourage and reward the following:

-- sourcing and pursuing attractively priced investment opportunities in all types of securities within our investment strategy and objective; - accomplishing our investment objective; - ensuring we allocate capital in the most effective manner possible; and - · creating and growing stockholder value.
+- pursuing attractively priced investment opportunities in all types of securities within our investment strategy and objective; - accomplishing our investment objective; - ensuring we allocate capital in the most effective manner possible; and - creating and growing stockholder value.